 - This article relates to the canonical games.
-See Pikipedia's "Caves" article for more canonical information.
+See Pikipedia's "Cave" article for more canonical information.

 Caves are the underground areas in most fanon games.
 Although there is a large overworld, most treasures are found in these caves, so most of the time playing the game is spent down them.
 All enemies, including bosses, respawn between visits.

 - 6 Pikmin: Wide World

 The holes through which you enter the caves are round, rocky mounds, with a small hole in them with wisps of smoke coming out.
 Simply press (A) to enter it.
 Any Pikmin under your control will jump down with you, and any that are idle or working will return safely to their Onions.

 The caves are split into several sublevels.
 Each sublevel usually has at least one treasure for you to find, and almost always one or more enemies.
 There are three types of sublevels.
 Every time you enter a sublevel, the game will save.
 So if you turn the game off then back on, you'll start over in the current sublevel you are on.The cave will always look slightly different when you restart the game.

 Normal levels usually have a few harmful enemies, and sometimes don't have any treasure.

 Rest levels either lack enemies or only have harmless enemies.
 A somewhat common exception to the "harmless enemy" rule is Doodlebugs or, in one case, Bulbmin.
 Rest levels have Pikmin-supporting items, such as nectar, Ultra-Bitter Spray, Ultra-spicy spray, or Candypop Buds.

 Boss levels are usually the final level of a cave.
 They hold one large boss enemy, and maybe a few normal enemies, and this enemy, when defeated, often drops an item which upgrades Olimar/Louie's space suit or ship.